rapidsai/docs/README.md

 make serve
 ```

-The rendered portal is written to `_site`.
+The rendered site is written to `_site`.
 The server uses port 8000 by default;
 override it with `PORT` (for example, `make serve PORT=8080`).

-## Build the complete site
+## Build the full site

 The complete docs site imports versioned API documentation and the deployment
 documentation from the private `rapidsai-docs` S3 bucket.
 Configure a read-only